PejLab/gene_expr_pred/README.md

 ### Required

-- **--aFC_path** : File containing allelic fold change for each eQTL. for each variant in columnn "variant_id" should contain 'gene_id', gene associated to that variant and 'log2_aFC', The effect size of the variant.
+- **--aFC_path** : File containing allelic fold change for each eQTL.
+For each variant in columnn "variant_id" should contain 'gene_id', gene associated to that variant and 'log2_aFC', the effect size of the variant.
 - **--sep** : The seperator of the aFC file.
 - **--vcf_path** : Tabix indexed and gzipped VCF file containing sample genotypes.
 - **--variant_max** : Maximum number of variants per gene to be processed.